 What are your thoughts on the Christmas spirit?
+(And do you think you could use a little hygge these holidays?)

 To be honest, it can feel a little much.
 The Christmas carols at the overcrowded mall.
 The red and green… everything.
 The fact that every commercial starts with a jingling bell.
 Not to mention all the checklists and the get-togethers!